-It is not becor ng, says the Philadelphiladelphia Re rd, in either of the great parties in the United States, conand considering the existent division in Platt and Quay are hatching up some their ranks as to the proper solution of sort of scheme down in Finda, and jointly responsible with the Democrats These men don't care a stray at ut the for the Bland-Allison Silver Coinage personality of the candida ...
-All they act, lives in an especially fragile glass feat McKinley and dictate the nominahouse.
+It is not becor ng, says the Philadelphiladelphia Re rd, in either of the great parties in the United States, considering the way in which they have McKinley Rapublicans in congress would heretofore straddled the silver question, be difficult to find.
+They know that and considering the existent division in Platt and Quay are hatching up some their ranks as to the proper solution of our financial difficulties, to throw stones The Republican party, as the author of the baneful greenback legislation, as jointly responsible with the Democrats for the Bland-Allison Silver Coinage law, and as wholly responsible for the mischievous Sherman Silver Purchasing act, lives in an especially fragile glass house.
 Acts speak louder than words.
 The Republican House of Representatives when it refused to pass a law giving the treasury the right to issue gold bonds for the purpose of borrowing gold made a record as to sound money which no platform declaration at St Louis can obscure.
-The frantic effort which party organs are making to push the currency question into the background and to rethe part of the Republican leaders to meet the real issue in manly tashion.
-The Record earnestly hopes that both parties will have the courage to take up the cudgels for the gold standard, with out any seesawing, equivocation or hairsplitting.
-To this end it would be glad to see a sound money man put on a sound money platform both at St. Louis and at Chicago.
+The frantic effort which party organs are making to push the currency question into the background and to renew tariff agitation betrays a fear on the part of the Republican leaders to meet the real issue in manly tashion.
+The Record earnestly hopes that both parties will have the courage to take up first offense, be fined \$25 to \$100, or be out any seesawing, equivocation or hairimprisoned from two to thirty days, or splitting.
+To this end it would be glad both.
+For each subsequent offense they to see a sound money man put on a sound money platform both at St. Louis and at Chicago.
 The real friends of the gold standard should bend all their energies to the task of educating and encouraging both parties so that the money issue, which is in fact a commercial to permit the organization of national and not a political question, shall be definitely disposed of after the manner which the honor of the nation demands.